FarronF/limerick-council-meetings/meetings/2023/04/17-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th March 2023.md

 In proposing the Motion, Councillor Secas referred to the urgent need to progress the extension

-project at Monaleen N.S., which had been ongoing for many years.--- 8
+project at Monaleen N.S., which had been ongoing for many years.
+---
+8

 It was proposed by Councillor Sheahan (M) and seconded by Councillor Murphy to also write to the